decisioncoin/decisioncoin.github.io/README.md

 Numerai reports that 20,000+ data scientists that have participated in their crowd-sourced stock market predictions.

 ### Distributed Data sets
 Decisioning algorithms need training data to succeed.
-Data creates
+Large, clean data sets create network effects that ensure that the DecisionCoin network delivers the most highest performing algorithms and attracts the most talented data scientists.

-We will dedicate a material potion of DecisionCoin to rewarding data set owners for contributing their data.
+We will allocate DC to compensate data owners for contributing to an open data set.
+Data that creates the greatest performance increase will receive a larger protion of the available compensation.

 ### Links